 UCLan is proud of its global family of over 130,000 former students.
 Notable alumni include:

 - Victoria Derbyshire – broadcaster, BBC Five Live.

 - Simon Kellner – former Editor of the Independent.

-- Richard Frediani – Programme Editor of ITV’s early evening news programme.
+- Richard Frediani – Programme Editor of ITV’s early evening news programme and BAFTA winner.

 - Carl Lygo – CEO and Head of BPP University College.